anmolchawla/Data-Visualization---Infographics/README.md

 After each wheel, three pieces of information were provided 1) What was done right or well : A simple acknowledgement of the things that were appropriate.
 2).
 What was not done that well: Even though these infographics were made by extreme professionals and crtiquing them was not the aim but the aim was to showcase what else as a designer of these infogrpahics could have been personally done.
 3) Imporvemnets: slight improvements and changes or suggestions.

 The goal was to showcase knowledge of design metrics and familiarity with infogrpahics.

+Note:
+The sources of the images are written at the bottom of the image and their respective website (I beleive that is the correct format for image citation).
+If the exact link is needed please get in touch at anmolcha@usc.edu